-Nifedipine-maintained tocolysis no benefit in perinatal outcomesJanuary 4th, 2013 in Obstetrics & gynaecology /
+Nifedipine-maintained tocolysis no benefit in perinatal outcomesJanuary 4, 2013 in Medicine & Health / Obstetrics & gynaecology

 (HealthDay)—For women threatened with preterm labor, maintenance tocolysis with nifedipine is not associated with a significant reduction in adverse perinatal outcomes, according to a study published in the Jan.
 1 issue of the Journal of the American Medical Association.

 Carolien Roos, M.D., from the Radboud University Medical Center in Nijmegen, Netherlands, and colleagues conducted a randomized, double-blind, placebo-controlled study in 11 perinatal units in all tertiary centers in the Netherlands to examine whether maintenance tocolysis with nifedipine would reduce adverse perinatal outcome linked to premature birth.
 Women with threatened preterm labor between 26 and 32 weeks of gestation, who had not delivered after 48 hours of tocolysis and a completed course of corticosteroids, were randomized to oral nifedipine (201 women) or placebo (205 women) for 12 days.
 Surviving infants were followed for six months.